crhall-writing/crhall-writing.github.io/_poems/circulation.md

 *oh—fuck.*
 a plume of powder slams into the windshield
-a truck is idle, hazards on
+a Chevy is idle, hazards on
-I turn the heat up, now to wait on a tow truck
+I turn the heat up and wait on a tow truck